dakuglin/interview-react2/README.md

 Please email me with additional questions at dakuglin@gmail.com

-## Pseduo Code
+## Pseudo Code

 Need to capture the time spent on a given activity.

 Column 1 -
 Activity input box where user can add activity description.
-Next to or below descrption will be a "start activity" button
+Next to or below description will be a "start activity" button

 - When "start" button is clicked, given time is recorded for specific activity in column 2
-- When "start" button is clicked, toggele button to a "stop activity" button
+- When "start" button is clicked, toggle button to a "stop activity" button
 - When "stop" button is clicked, given time is recorded for specific activity in column 3

 Column 2 -